-Diversification is offered to participants so that they may have the opportunity to move the value of their investment in the Common Stock into investments which are more diversified.
-Participants are entitled to make an election to diversify up to 100% of the value of the Common Stock held in their ESOP account.
+Diversification is offered to participants to provide the opportunity to move the value of their investment in the Avista Corporation Common Stock into investments which are more diversified.
+Participants are entitled to make an election to diversify up to 100% of the value of the Avista Corporation Common Stock held in their Employee Stock Ownership Plan (ESOP) account.